CampbellD84/Sprint-Challenge-React-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the differences between `client-side routing` and `server-side routing`.

+The difference between Client-side and Server-side routing is with Server-side, when you request some resource from the server, its looks for that resource and sends it back to the client but refreshes the page because a new request was made.
+Also Server-side takes longer to retrieve resources because of all the protocols needed to fufill requests.
+Client-side routing doesn't refresh the page when fufilling a request, JavaScript prevents the client from calling to the server.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+The HTTP methods map to the CRUD acronym like so:

+Create: POST,
+Read: GET,
+Update: PUT,
+Delete, DELETE

 - [ ] Mention three tools we can use to make AJAX requests.

+The three tools we can use to make AJAX requests are:
+ - Using XmlHttpRequest
+ - Using the Fetch API
+ - Using Axios, a library that helps make HTTP Requests

 ## Project Set Up